Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Reginald Scott in his “Discoverie of Witchcraft” (1584) describes how Agrippa triumphantly “delivered her from the claws of the bloodie moonke, who with her accusers, were condemned in a great summe of monie to the charter of the church of Metz, (sic) and remained infamous after that time almost to all men”.
 The inquisitor Nicholas Savin afterwards threatened to prosecute Agrippa as a supporter of heretics and witches.
 As a consequence Agrippa was forced to resign from his position in Metz and returned to Cologne.

-For a time thereafter Agrippa practised as a physician at Geneva and Freiburg, then in 1524 he went to Lyons on being appointed court physician to Louise of Savoy, mother of Francis I, the King of France.
+For a time thereafter Agrippa practiced as a physician at Geneva and Freiburg, then in 1524 he went to Lyons on being appointed court physician to Louise of Savoy, mother of Francis I, the King of France.
 While in Lyons he wrote his Commentary on Ars brevis.
 Louise was slow to pay him however, and kept him confined to Lyons in near poverty.
 By mid 1526, Agrippa had still not been paid for his court duties, and when the Queen mother asked him to make a horoscope for her son Francis, he refused.
 Later in a letter to a friend, he made some bitter comments about Louise, which would cause Agrippa no end of trouble.

 The events that occurred during his stay in Lyons forms the perfect background for Agrippa’s next and most controversial work De incertitudine et vanitate scientiarum et artium (The Uncertainty and Vanity of the Sciences and Arts), his attack on the astrologers and magicians of the day.
 Written in 1526 when his fortunes were at low ebb, and disillusioned with the academic establishment, it was published some four years later.
 Vanity was an attack on all the sciences and occult arts known to him at that time, in which he takes the view that knowledge only makes a man aware of how little he really knows.